-Article 46 of the Costa Rican constitution prohibits monopolies, except for public sector monopolies which the constitution establishes.
-It also prohibits acts deemed to restrict or endanger the freedom of trade, agriculture or industry.
-The monopolies created by the constitution cover insurance, telecommunications, large electrical generation plants, energy distribution, petroleum exploration, refining, distribution and marketing to the retail level, production of alcoholic beverages, and railroad transportation.
+State monopolies cover insurance; telecommunications; large electrical generation plants; energy distribution,; petroleum exploration, refining, distribution and marketing to the retail level; and railroad transportation.
 In addition, restrictions on the participation of foreign companies exist in private sector activities, such as customs handling, medical services, and other professions requiring Costa Rican registration and long-term residency.
+Wholesalers must have resided in Costa Rica for 10 years have conducted business there for three years.